DSR-RHIT/me447-visualizing-data/cm/cm302-report-portfolio-studio.md

     e.g., a book, an article, a chapter in a book, etc.
   - `Wickham+Grolemund:2017` is the unique label I assigned to this reference.
-I use the label `Author:YYYY` for one author, `Author+Author:YYYY` for two authoirs, etc. You can use any style label as long as each reference label is unique.
+I use the label `Author:YYYY` for one author, `Author+Author:YYYY` for two authors, etc. You can use any style label as long as each reference label is unique.
   - The double braces, for example `title = {{R for Data Science}}` are used to preserve capitalization.